Mike Gibson (sports journalist)

 Mike Gibson (27 May 1940 – 23 September 2015), often also known by the nickname "Gibbo", was an Australian sports journalist, columnist, commentator, and radio and television presenter.

 Media career

 Gibson began his media career as a print journalist covering greyhound racing and rugby league.
 He moved to the 2SM radio breakfast show in the 1970s before going to 2GB in 1979.
 He began hosting Wide World of Sports in 1981.
 He also wrote a regular column for The Australian Women's Weekly, having previously written columns for two Sydney daily newspapers.
 He co-hosted Good Morning Australia with Kerri-Anne Kennerley for several years from 1988.

-He was an original presenter of the Nine Network's program Nine's Wide World of Sports, opposite Australian cricket captain Ian Chappell.
+He was an original presenter of the Nine Network's program Nine's Wide World of Sports, opposite former Australian cricket captain Ian Chappell.
 He hosted The Back Page, with friend and comedian Billy Birmingham, on Fox Sports for 16 years.
 Birmingham parodied Gibson on the program in a segment called "The Wired World of Sports".

 In 2007, he was awarded Australian Sports Commission Media Awards Lifetime Achievement Award.